moayed-mustafa/movies-ui/README.md

-# Getting Started with This Project
+# Getting Started With This Project

-- coming soon
+- Clone the repo locally, then run npm install on the root of the project.
+- type npm start on the project root to start the web app